 From a business perspective, Copenhagen showed what was possible.
 Around the world progressive businesses and communities are positioning themselves ahead of the curve.
 Companies such as Coca-Cola, Google, Intel, IBM, Microsoft, Siemens, Dow, HP, Pacific Gas & Electricity, Duke Energy, Goldman Sachs, Chevron, Veolia, BP, Phillips, Whirlpool, GE, Vestas all participated at Copenhagen.
 Business stood beside leading local and state governments.
 Many showcased leadership and commitment to action.
 Even leading academic institutes such as Yale participated.

 There were over 1000 side events and exhibitions providing the latest thought leadership and technologies.
 So what does it all mean?
-Over the coming weeks delegates to COP 15 will share key learning's from the largest environmental conference in the world with you, through a series of events in Perth, Melbourne, Canberra, Brisbane, Sydney, Hobart and NZ.
-Click here for full details Let us save you thousands of dollars and weeks of your time by giving you a snap shot of the key issues and thought leadership.
+Over the coming weeks delegates to COP 15 will share key learning's from the largest environmental conference in the world with you, through a series of events in Perth, Melbourne, Canberra, Brisbane, Sydney, Hobart and NZ. ** Page link error: Page with code Copenhagen_Briefings_coming_to_a_city_near_you does not exist ** Let us save you thousands of dollars and weeks of your time by giving you a snap shot of the key issues and thought leadership.

 Throughout 2010, MOSS intends to follow the progress of the Copenhagen Accord as we finalise a global agreement in Mexico City.
 Australia was highly criticised in Copenhagen for being a fossil, part of the problem as opposed to being part of the solution.
 It's now time we work together as progressive responsible businesses to show the world what we can contribute through innovation and proven technologies.
 The financial world is ready to pour money into technology - they are just waiting for the global agreement to be signed to give them security.
 This is our greatest opportunity to build a strong robust green economy.
 If your organisation would like to show global leadership and showcase your technologies to the world as part of COP 16 in Mexico, please drop me a line or give me a call.